Sri Sivan Temple: Present site at Geylang (since 1993)

-On May 30 1993, the temple relocated from Seragoon Road opened at its present site in Geylang.
+On 30 May 1993, the temple relocated from Serangoon Road and opened at its present site in Geylang.
 The Hindu Endowments Board had intended to make the new temple unique in appearance, features and facilities.
 The Board and the management committee of the temple consulted well-known temple architects in India.
 The Board sent a team to study the best of both the North and South Indian Temples.
 What followed was a unique design with an octagonal structure with a multi-purpose hall and staff quarters.
 The new temple was built at a cost of $6 million on a 3,000 sq. meter plot at Geylang East.
 The new site is about four-and-a-half times bigger than the temple's former site at Orchard Road.

 After ten years of temporary residence at Serangoon Road, the Sri Sivan Temple was consecrated at its present Geylang East site on 30 May 1993.
 Its 2nd consecration ceremony was held on 27 January 2008, and its 3rd consecration ceremony was held on 8 June 2025.